 Cash not needed for immediate operations is invested during the year.
 Interest rates for our investments have increased dramatically.
-FY24 will show over a \$56,000 increase in interest income.
-The forecast shows a decreasing amount each year to account for potential softening of interest rates along with a diminishing of cash balances.
+FY-2024 includes approximately \$578,122 in interest income representing a 48% increase over FY-2023.
+Looking ahead, it is anticipated that this source of funding will decrease by approximately \$75,000 per year due to potential softening of interest rates along with a diminishing of cash balances.